 - Follow up via email once they’ve received their order to ask for feedback on their item(s) and/or the overall shopping experience.

 Speaking of feedback, hearing from your customers is one of the best ways to assess your customer experience and identify areas for improvement.
 So at the very least, prioritize feedback solicitation—and deliver on your brand promises to increase your chances of generating positive reviews and seller ratings.

 To streamline the process, check out ChannelReply.
-It integrates your Amazon and eBay messaging with your CRM so you can stay organized and never let a customer’s question or issue fall through the cracks.
+It integrates your Amazon, eBay and Walmart messaging with your CRM so you can stay organized and never let a customer’s question or issue fall through the cracks.

 3. Improve Listings

 Because your customers can’t assess your products in person, you need to bring them to life in your listings.
 That way, customers can buy with confidence and not have to deal with the inconvenience of returning an item that wasn’t what they expected.